Networkion/Station-blanche/README.md

 ## How it works?

-- Detection with HashTable (SHA-256), Yara rules and a EDR :p

-The application works with a GUI (tkinter).
-Give a path and the app scan & detect.
+- Detection with HashTable (SHA-256), Yara rules and a Antivirus :p Give a path and the app scan & detect.

 ## Installation: